dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| Search bar is visible on all pages.
 |&check;| Search returns results based on the search term.
-|&check;| Search query checks product name and description.
+|&check;| Search query matches product name and description.
-|&check;| search terms is displayed above the search results.
+|&check;| search terms are displayed above the search results.
 |&check;| Number of products returned is displayed above the search results.

 |passed | **View a list of products in a specific category** so that I can **view all products in that category.**